01 · Overview

 System Problem

-There’s explosive data growth from new AWS services overwhelming it with the amount of changes
+Explosive data growth from new AWS services overwhelming the system with the volume of changes

 Investigation Opportunity